dcampbell24/iup-rust/README.md

 Contributions are welcome both in the form of ideas for how to best wrap IUP in Rust and high level wrappers for more of IUP.
-If you want to work on something, please open a ticket to let others know what you are working on.
+If you want to work on something, please open a issue to let others know what you are working on.

 Support
 -------